-We have audited Arch Coal, Inc. and subsidiaries internal control over financial reporting as of December 31, 2017, based on criteria established in Internal Control- Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
-In our opinion, Arch Coal, Inc. (and subsidiaries) (the Company) maintained, in all material respects, effective internal control over financial reporting as of December 31, 2017, based on the COSO criteria.
+We have audited Arch Coal, Inc. and subsidiaries internal control over financial reporting as of December 31, 2018, based on criteria established in Internal Control- Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
+In our opinion, Arch Coal, Inc. and subsidiaries (the Company) maintained, in all material respects, effective internal control over financial reporting as of December 31, 2018, based on the COSO criteria.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets of Arch Coal, Inc. and subsidiaries (the Company) as of December 31, 2017 and 2016 (Successor), and the related consolidated statements of operations, comprehensive income (loss), stockholders' equity (deficit) and cash flows for the year ended December 31, 2017 (Successor), the period from October 2, 2016 through December 31, 2016 (Successor), the period from January 1, 2016 through October 1, 2016 (Predecessor), and the year ended December 31, 2015 (Predecessor) and the related notes and financial statement schedule listed in the Index at Item 15 of the Company, and our report dated February 23, 2018 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets of the Company as of December 31, 2018 and 2017 (Successor), the related consolidated statements of income, comprehensive income, stockholders' equity and cash flows for the year ended December 31, 2018 (Successor), the year ended December 31, 2017 (Successor), the period from October 2, 2016 through December 31, 2016 (Successor), and the period from January 1, 2016 through October 1, 2016 (Predecessor) and the related notes and financial statement schedule listed in the Index at Item 15, and our report dated, February 14, 2019 expressed an unqualified opinion thereon.